 netsh Winhttp set proxy <servername>:<port number>

-You can set a date, time, or time zone using a graphical tool intl.cpl
+You can configure date, time, and time zone settings using a graphical tool timedate.cpl

 Set-TimeZone "Central Europe Standard Time”

-Set Computer Name, Join Domain, and Activate Server Core
+Set Computer Name, Join Domain, and Activate Host

 To change a computer name (hostname):